Gurneyites: History

 English Friends, who suffered no major divisions, recognized American Gurneyites as legitimate Quakers.
 Most Gurneyite Friends joined to form the Five Years Meeting of Friends (now Friends United Meeting) in 1902.
 Among Gurneyite Yearly Meetings, only Ohio Yearly Meeting declined to join.
-Later, other Yearly Meetings withdrew from the Five Years Meeting.
-These dissidents eventually formed what is now known as Evangelical Friends Church International.
-Today, the ideological descendants of the Gurneyites comprise a majority of the world's Quakers and can be found in North America, Africa, South Asia, East Asia, and Latin America.
+In 1924, some Friends from the Indiana Yearly Meeting and Western Yearly Meeting formed the Central Yearly Meeting of Friends due to opposition to what they perceived as modernist theology entering Earlham College.
+Later, other Yearly Meetings withdrew from the Five Years Meeting, with many of these Friends eventually forming what is now known as Evangelical Friends Church International (EFCI).